Toluid Civil War: Background

 The Tolui family successfully enthroned their candidate for Great Khan, Möngke, in the kurultais of 1250 and 1251.
 The Ögedeid candidate for Great Khan, Shiremun, and his cousin Nakhu, were embittered by their loss and plotted a failed assassination of Möngke.
 Möngke took revenge by purging his opponents in the royal house, and members of both the Chagatai and Ögedei families.

 Möngke handed control over the Caucasus region to the Golden Horde in 1252.
-With the approval of Möngke, Berke succeeded his His nephew, Ulaghuci, as the khan of the Golden Horde in Russia in 1257.
+With the approval of Möngke, Berke succeeded his nephew, Ulaghuci, as the khan of the Golden Horde in Russia in 1257.
 Hulagu of the Ilkhanate seized control of the Caucasus from the Golden Horde, and his sacking of Baghdad in 1258 angered Berke, a convert to Islam.
 Möngke Khan died in 1259 without appointing a successor.
 He probably favored Ariq Böke, whom Möngke designated in 1258 as commander of Karakorum (then capital of the empire), but he did too little else to secure Ariq Böke's claim to the throne.